 Facilities | Gallery of Building Images

 Located in the expanded and renovated four-story art building, the College of Visual Arts and Design provides a world-class space for the college's unique resources and award-winning programs in art education, art history, design and studio arts.

 The 238,000-square-foot building's open concept inspires creativity and encourages people to stay, sit and collaborate.
 Sky bridges and wide hallways offer plenty of light and space for pop-up exhibitions.
-Floor to ceiling windows bring the outdoors inside and reveal the creative work happening in classrooms.
+Floor-to-ceiling windows bring the outdoors inside and reveal the creative work happening in classrooms.

 A sweeping front porch on the building's east side serves as a gateway to the UNT and Denton communities, an open invitation to come and experience the college's world-class facilities.
 The UNT CVAD Art Gallery's expansive windows face streets and sidewalks revealing the works of renowned and emerging artists, while the central courtyard offers a place to enjoy a wide range of events from outdoor fashion shows to film screenings and student work installations.

 Formerly the Lightwell Gallery, the Paul Voertman Gallery is a student-run gallery located on the first-floor atrium of the UNT Art Building.
-The Paul Voertman Gallery hosts weekly rotating exhibitions of student works and is known for hosting both impromptu and formal performances, critiques and discussions.
-This gallery is named for the late Paul Voertman, a life-long arts patron and Denton business owner, whose belief in arts education and in UNT has made a lasting impact.
+The Paul Voertman Gallery hosts weekly rotating exhibitions of undergraduate student works and is known for hosting both impromptu and formal performances, critiques and discussions.
+This gallery is named for the late Paul Voertman, a life-long arts patron and Denton business owner whose belief in arts education and UNT has made a lasting impact.